themlstudent/Pythonisata/README.md

    * Non-Local Variables.
    * Local Scope, Global Scope, Enclosing Scope.
 - Python Identifiers – Learn to name variables in Python.
+   * What is Python Identifier?
+   * Naming Rules For Identifiers.

 ## Day 3: